Cross-Domain Few-Shot Learning with Coalescent Projections and Latent Space Reservation: Introduction

 \section{Introduction}

 \Gls{fsl} has emerged as a novel approach to addressing data scarcity.
-The introduction of the BSCD-FSL benchmark \cite{guo2020broader} has, however, shown that many proposed methods are ineffective in practice when tested on a significantly different domain than the one on which the network was trained.
-For instance, they observed that all meta-learning methods underperform simple fine-tuning, and in some cases, those methods may underachieve compared to randomly initialized networks.
+However, the introduction of the challenging BSCD-FSL benchmark \cite{guo2020broader} has shown that when one tests the \Gls{fsl} methods on a significantly different domain from that on which the network is trained, they become ineffective.
+For instance, it is observed that all meta-learning methods underperform simple fine-tuning and, in some cases, underachieve compared to randomly initialized networks \cite{guo2020broader}.